DR MARTIN CHAPMANSoftware Engineer | Researcher

 PhenoflowStandardise and share computable disease definitions

 Worked as a part of HDR UK's National Phenomics Resource team to construct the UK's first national repository of computable disease definitions (phenotypes).
 Led on the development of Phenoflow, software that standardises repository phenotypes as Common Workflow Language (CWL) workflows.
+Phenoflow definitions and infrastructure support a variety of use cases around the world.

 Publications04